awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

    1. Note the ARN of the role for use in a later step\.

-   1. Save the following contents to a file named *`aws-load-balancer-controller-service-account.yaml`*, replacing *111122223333* with your account ID\.
+   1. Save the following contents to a file that's named *`aws-load-balancer-controller-service-account.yaml`*, replacing *111122223333* with your account ID\.

       ```
       apiVersion: v1